francescobrischetto/AsteroidsDOTS/README.md

 |Shoot|`Space` |
 |Hyperspace Travel |`X`|

+The game runs on a 16:9 aspect, so please use it in the editor.

 Please refer to the documentation (use .md or .pdf extensions at your convenience) to read about design decisions and implementation details.
 ## Game Screenshots